← Back to home

 It uses Python and Notebooks to read data from OneLake.

 2. From Notebooks create a new .py file or .ipynb.
-Use the following code: https://learn.microsoft.com/en-us/fabric/onelake/onelake-access-python#sample alt text
+Use the following code: https://learn.microsoft.com/en-us/fabric/onelake/onelake-access-python#sample Create notebook file

-3. You can get “myWorkspace” and “myLakeHose” from the Lakehouse properties URL.
-The URL is formatted as follows: https://onelake.dfs.fabric.microsoft.com/myWorkspace/myLakehouse/Files alt text alt text
+3. You can get "myWorkspace" and "myLakeHose" from the Lakehouse properties URL.
+The URL is formatted as follows: https://onelake.dfs.fabric.microsoft.com/myWorkspace/myLakehouse/Files Lakehouse properties Lakehouse URL format

-4. To run the code in Notebooks, open a terminal and attach it to your compute. alt text
+4. To run the code in Notebooks, open a terminal and attach it to your compute.
+Open terminal

 5. In the command line. install Azure storage and Azure identity packages:$pip install azure-storage-file-datalake azure-identity